resinstack/emissary/README.md

     for secrets.
 It makes requests of the form `$INSECURE_BASE/<id>` where `$INSECURE_BASE` is an environment variable containing the base URL of the server to query.
+  * `awssm`: Fetches secrets from the AWS Secrets Manager.
+    Credentials are loaded from the normal locations for the AWS SDK, and the region can be deduced from a running EC2 instance if applicable.